 If you have little or no experience with scraping, the first part should enable you to develop step by step the skills you are looking for, in a way that each step will build on the previous ones, and will lead you seamlessly to the more advanced topics.

-If you already have experience with scraping and are looking for ways to increase your skills, I believe this may be the kind of material you have been looking for.
+If you already have experience with scraping and are looking for ways to increase your skills in specific areas, this may well be just the kind of material you have been looking for.
 It will enable you to focus on the areas you are interested in at the time, with a moderate commitment of time and energy, and return to the rest later.

 If you are an experienced craftsman, perhaps with years of scraping behind you, you will find here a number of approaches, some unconventional, some well known but at times considered from a different angle, and some that perhaps you will find to be new, which I hope will blend with the skills you already have.
 Also, you may find what is here useful for guiding others with less experience, toward greater proficiency.

 Metal scraping is a technique for removing, progressively and in a controlled way, very thin layers of metal from the high areas of a surface, making it increasingly even until it reaches a very high degree of flatness.
 Think of a metal surface as having high and low areas, like miniature hills and valleys of a terrain.
 With each scraping pass you remove some material from the peaks, and so make them lower.
 After a sufficient number of passes, you will have brought the peaks down to the level of the valleys, and the surface will have become flat.